Kerala India Travel Guide

 Opt for homestays and engage local guides.
 This channels money directly to local families.
 For conservation efforts with a shopping component, explore The Rainforest Site (GreaterGood).

 Refrain from any activities that exploit animals, like elephant rides, if the welfare of the animals appears questionable.
-Research and support local, well-established non-governmental organizations (NGOs) that work on community development, education, or protecting the environment in the Munnar region for impactful contributions.
+Research and support local, well-established non-governmental organizations (NGOs) that work on community development, education, or protecting the environment in the Munnar area for impactful contributions.